senzing-garage/azure-performance-testing/README.md

 ```
 // Find In ContainerLogV2
-// Find in ContainerLogV2 to search for a specific value in the ContainerLogV2 table./nNote that this query requires updating the <SeachValue> parameter to produce results
+// Find in ContainerLogV2 to search for a specific value in the ContainerLogV2 table./nNote that this query requires updating the <SearchValue> parameter to produce results
 // This query requires a parameter to run.
 Enter value in SearchValue to find in table.
 let SearchValue =  "Processed";//Please update term you would like to find in the table.
 ContainerLogV2